-Princeton Upright Japanese Pagoda Tree Shawnee Brave Common Baldcypress
+Princeton Upright Japanese Pagoda Tree Taxodium distichum 'Shawnee Brave' Shawnee Brave Common Baldcypress

-Silver Linden
+Tilia tomentosa Silver Linden

-Valley Forge American Elm Chinese Elm or Lacebark Elm
+Ulmus Americana 'Valley Forge' Valley Forge American Elm Chinese Elm or Lacebark Elm

-Japanese Zelkova
+Ulmus parvifolia Zelkova serrata Japanese Zelkova

-- 5.3.17 Street Construction: All streets shall be constructed in accordance with the following standards and procedures: - A. Cross Section: The entire width of the street right-of-way shall be graded in accordance with the cross section provided in Section 5.3.11.
+5.3.17 Street Construction: All streets shall be constructed in accordance with the following standards and procedures:

+- A. Cross Section: The entire width of the street right-of-way shall be graded in accordance with the cross section provided in Section 5.3.11.
 The sidewalk area between the edge of the pavement and right-of-way line shall be loamed with a minimum thickness of four (4) inch and seeded in accordance with these Regulations and Borough standards.
-The Commission or the Borough Engineer may require variation of this grading requirement in order to preserve substantial existing trees or other valuable site resources or to provide for alternative stormwater management methods. - B. Pavement section thickness shall conform to the minimum compacted component thickness as follows:
+The Commission or the Borough Engineer may require variation of this grading requirement in order to preserve substantial existing trees or other valuable site resources or to provide for alternative stormwater management methods. - Pavement section thickness shall conform to the minimum compacted component В. thickness as follows: